The School Funding Election would provide over $1 million in additional funding for classrooms.

 Revenue

-• Allows the District to retain $373,000 from existing agreements with local corporations
+• Keep about $373,000 from agreements with local corporations

 About agreements with local corporations